 Privacy advocates lauded the regulation as a step toward consumer empowerment, arguing that individuals should be in control of their identities (the GDPR is grounded in the assertion that everyone has a right to privacy).
 Although the privacy industry is still waiting to see how the regulation will be enforced and what legal precedents will come of it, the GDPR still represents a huge step forward in the fight for greater individual security and privacy.

-As similar legislation is passed in other jurisdictions, and as the EU ramps up enforcement, expect to see companies becoming more transparent about their data practices and giving you better control over how they can use your data.
+As similar legislation is passed in other jurisdictions, and as the EU ramps up enforcement, expect to see companies and universities becoming more transparent about their data practices and giving you better control over how they can use your data.